Militia Leader Known As The 'Bundy Ranch Sniper' Seeks A New Title: State Senator

 A flash of the firebrand Parker comes out when he's reminded that, no matter the legal outcome, everybody saw him with a gun on the bridge looking poised to shoot at federal agents.
 On what planet does that guy deserve to be elected?

-"Just because a picture might look a little scary to folks in Jersey doesn't mean that, out West, we won't do it," Parker said. "'Constitutionally protected conduct,' is what one of those jurors said to my lawyer."
+"Just because a picture might look a little scary to folks in Jersey doesn't mean that, out West, we won't do it," Parker said. " 'Constitutionally protected conduct' is what one of those jurors said to my lawyer."

 At the rodeo in Gooding, Parker was no pariah.
-He got a glare or two from cops in line at a food truck, but otherwise was greeted warmly, often by name.
-He stepped away for a few minutes to privately console a woman who approached him, the mother of a 3%er who had died of an overdose.
+He got a glare or two from officers in line at a food truck but otherwise was greeted warmly, often by name.
+He stepped away for a few minutes to console a woman privately who approached him, the mother of a 3%er who had died of an overdose.

 Several people mentioned that they'd seen Parker's signs in town and wished him luck.
-One voter instantly recognized the name but looked confused about his run for state senate.
+One voter instantly recognized the name but looked confused about his run for state Senate.

 "On which ticket?
 Republican?" the guy asked, visibly shocked.